From Birth Control to Death: Facing Black Women's Maternal Mortality Friday March 30, 1:00 PM Barbara Jordan Conference Center, Washington DC

 Black women are also disproportionately subject to various deleterious conditions, such as poor-quality environments in impoverished neighborhoods, food deserts and a lack of access to healthcare — conditions that make them more susceptible to life threatening diseases such as HIV and cancer.
 Moreover, there are drastic gaps in access to culturally-competent healthcare for Black women, meaning the diseases they contract are more likely to be lethal.
 While Black women have a lower rate of breast cancer diagnosis than white women, they have a drastically higher rate of mortality as a result of the disease.
 As the data show, Black women’s health in the US is in a state of crisis.
 Simply put, Black women die earlier deaths than their white counterparts because they are women who are Black.

-Join the African American Policy Forum at The Barbara Jordan Conference Center in Washington DC on March 30, 2018 from 1:00-2:30pm for the closing panel of #HerDreamDeferred 2018: From Birth Control to Death: Facing Black Women's Maternal Mortality.
-The panel will explore the ways in which stereotypes around the invincibility of Black women, their environmental circumstances and the gaps in culturally competent health care all intersect and interact to endanger Black women in specific and extreme ways.
+On March 30th at the Barbara Jordan Conference Center in Washington DC, we held our closing panel of #HerDreamDeferred 2018: From Birth Control to Death: Facing Black Women's Maternal Mortality.
+The panel explored the ways in which stereotypes around the invincibility of Black women, their environmental circumstances and the gaps in culturally competent health care all intersect and interact to endanger Black women in specific and extreme ways.
+The panel was moderated by AAPF Executive Director, Kimberlé Crenshaw, and featured leaders in the field of Black motherhood: Laurie Bertram Roberts, Joia Crear-Perry, Avis Jones-Deweever, Jennie Joseph, AArin Michele Williams, and Kira Shepherd.